mobizt/FirebaseJson/README.md

 Function `FirebaseJson.clear` is used for clear JSON object contents.

+Function `FirebaseJson.setBufferLimit` is to set the internal data buffer limit from 32 to 8192 bytes.

+Function `FirebaseJson.getLastError` is to get fb_json_last_error_t structured data of operation error.

+The fb_json_last_error_t data consists of the code (int), function (std::string), line (int) and message (std::string) properties.

+The code prop. represents the error number, zero for non error, negative for errors.

+The function prop. represents the source file that error issued.

+The line prop. represents the line that issued the error in the source file.

+The message prop. represents the description of error.

 Function `FirebaseJsonArray.add` is used for adding the new contents e.g. String, Number (int and double), Boolean, Array and Object to JSON array.